kign/c4wa/etc/doc/language.md

   * Pointers to arrays, arrays of arrays
   * Function names as variables, indirect function calls
   * Bit Fields

-## One module, one file

-Currently, the expectation is that all your source code will be in one file (though of course you can use C preprocessor to structure your code differently if you wish).
-We don't directly support any libraries or cross-calling between WASM modules.
-There are no "standard includes".
-If you are calling any functions not already defined in your file, and it's not one of the few built-in utilities, you must import it from your runtime.

 ## A bit more details

 _We list below most important known limitations of `c4wa` compiler, inconsistencies with standard C, or specifics of WASM